ink-splatters/optimizing-compilers/README.md

 # Optimizing Compiler infrastructure

+**This has never been worked on and hence archived.
+The idea is not ditched, so I'm planning to resume it once I have time.**

 official [LLVM BOLT tutorial](https://github.com/facebookincubator/BOLT/blob/main/bolt/docs/OptimizingClang.md) implemented in `nix`.

 Seen as the base for optimizing compiler infrastructure easily available out-of-the box.